 Religion Department News

-Ian G. Barbour, Carleton College Winnifred and Atherton Bean Professor of Science, Technology and Society, Emeritus dies at age of 90December 24, 2013 at 12:00 am
+Ian G. Barbour, Carleton College Winnifred and Atherton Bean Professor of Science, Technology and Society, Emeritus dies at age 90December 24, 2013 at 12:00 am

 Ian Barbour, came to Carleton in 1955 and was a pioneer in founding the Science, Technology and Public Policy program at Carleton (now ENTS) and began his career at Carleton teaching Physics and Religion.
 He was instrumental in integrating faith and contemporary science and was internationally known and respected in the Religion field.
 Ian will be greatly missed.